Pull to Refresh

 02Per club, not per seat

 Most group tools charge per person, which punishes you for adding the buddy who only hunts three weekends.
 Trail Pro Intel doesn't.
 A club of 3 or fewer members is free — no card.
-To grow past three (up to 15 members), the club subscribes at $349/year (or $39/month): the owner pays once, and members are always free.
-That's about $23 a member at fifteen — for the whole shared setup, not a per-seat bill.
+To grow past three, the club subscribes at $349/year (or $39/month): the owner pays once, members are always free, and there is no cap on how many members you add.
+The bill doesn't move when the roster does — a 15-person crew works out near $23 a member, and a 30-person crew works out near half that, because it's one price for the whole shared setup rather than a per-seat bill.
 Members keep all their personal Trail Pro Intel features regardless.

 03Setting up your club